 I thought I would share a nostalgic post today, all about my favourite childhood movies.
 Everyone has those memories about films as kids, usually about Disney films.
-My memories and favourites are less included towards Disney and more to traditional classics.
+My memories and favourites are less inclined towards Disney and more toward traditional classics.

 A Little Princess